UK leadership hopefuls vow to succeed where May failed on Brexit

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-But European leaders insisted they had made their final offer during months or acrimonious talks that produced an unpopular compromise for which May ended up paying with her job.
+But European leaders insisted they had made their final offer during months or acrimonious negotiations that resulted in an unpopular compromise for which May ended up paying with her job.

-The British prime minister’s voice broke on the steps of her Downing Street office as she told Britons on Friday that she was quitting on June 7.
+The British prime minister´s voice broke on the steps of her Downing Street office when she told Britons on Friday that she was quitting on June 7.

 The markets view the risk of Britain crashing out of the bloc when the twice-delayed departure date arrives on October 31 as uncomfortably high.